Article Badge Image

 Liability, as the name implies, pays a claim when you are responsible (liable) for an accident.

-If the party in the other vehicle is injured, or if his or her vehicle was damaged, your liability coverage will pay the claim.
+If the party in the other vehicle is injured or if their car was damaged, your liability coverage will pay the claim.

-For this reason, it usually comprises the largest part of your auto insurance premium.
+For this reason, it usually comprises the most significant part of your auto insurance premium.

 What it covers

-With that in mind, it’ll be easier to describe exactly what a collision option covers.
+With that in mind, it’ll be easier to describe precisely what a collision option covers.

 At the most basic level, collision pays for damages sustained to your vehicle when you are the at-fault party in an accident.